jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::tip[Pre-Requisite]

 Zendesk is integrated directly into the BFG SDK, and most of the functionality is already set up for you.
 Prior to configuring Zendesk, you must first integrate the BFG SDK into your game code.

+Big Fish only supports the version of ZenDesk that is shipped with the BFG SDK.
+All other versions of Zendesk are not supported.

 :::